emicklei/pgtalk/README.md

 		}
 	}

+If your datatype cannot be aliased then you can write the missing logic for a datatype and an accessor type.
+See example `test/types/real.go` for such an implementation.
+The configuration for this mapping is:

+	{
+		"real":{
+			"nullableFieldType":"types.Real",
+			"newAccessFuncName":"types.NewRealAccess",
+			"imports": ["github.com/emicklei/pgtalk/test/types"]
+		}
+	}

 ## how to run the generator

 The user in the connection string must have the right privileges to read schema information.